BeatSaberCN/bsmods-frontend/README.md

-# BeatMods Frontend For Chinese Community
+# BadBSMods Frontend For Chinese Community

+This is only used for a localized beatmods source.

 - Localization for chinese texts.
 - Navigator is removed.
 No edit avaliable maybe...
 - The backend is a request forwarder via cloudflare worker.
 It's always realtime and synchornized with `beatmods.com`.
+- A `/front` url prefix is hardcoded.

 ## Deploy notes

 Only the following pages should be avaliable:
 - `/mods`
 - `/mods/[0-9]+`
+- `/_app`

+Do NOT allow users access other pages when deploy.

 All newly added code is under the MIT license, just like the upstream project.